asamuzaK/webext-schema/README.md

 ### schema.list()

-Async function to get the list of schema files.
+Get the list of schema files.
 Returns an array.

 ```